 But soy milk, especially if sweetened, can be high in calories and if you have a soy allergen, you’ll want to avoid this option.

-Besides being a milk alternative for consumers with allergies (nut, soy or lactose), it has a sweeter taste which usually means less sugar additives.
+Besides being a milk alternative for consumers with allergies (nut, soy or lactose), it has a sweeter taste which usually means fewer sugar additives.
 And, like other alternatives, it’s well fortified for other nutrients.

 Yes, coconut milk beverage because simply “coconut milk” usually refers to the fat- and calorie-laden version found on your grocery shelf that is traditionally used in soups and curries.